-Peanut Butter & Co.'s Cake Mix and Flavored Peanut Butters
+Peanut Butter & Co.’s Cupcake Mix & Flavored Peanut Butters

 I admire Peanut Butter & Co.‘s peanut butters for years ever since they started selling their jarred peanut butters.
 My personal favorite is the Cinnamon Raisin Swirl; it’s like my Nutella, I eat it straight of the jar with a spoon.
 It’s perfect by itself combining sweet spice with the earthy peanut butter.